mskold-ab/www-mskold-com/wiki-pro/index.md

 Wiki PRO takes Azure DevOps Wiki further and brings a better Wiki experience both for developers and stakeholders.
 Developers can continue writing in Markdown.
 Business stakeholders use familiar Word-style rich text editing.
 Everyone contributes — no compromises, no migration, no retraining.
 Wiki PRO bridges the gap between developer-first tools and full collaboration suites, purpose-built for development teams and their stakeholders.

-For years, users have asked for a better wiki experience in Azure DevOps.
 We listened to community feedback and feature requests and built a wiki extension that works alongside the existing Azure DevOps Wiki while adding meaningful improvements and new capabilities.
 So far, we have delivered 6 of the top 10 Developer Community requests for Azure DevOps Wiki, with 20+ items from the top 30 requests currently on our product roadmap.

 * Wiki PRO works side by side with the native Azure DevOps Wiki — same data, same API, no migration required.
 * Wiki PRO is freemium — core features are free for everyone, with no registration or credit card required.